Japanese Classic Races

 In horse racing in Japan, The Classics are a series of flat horse races.
-All of these races are organized by Japan Racing Association.
-Each classic is run once each year and is restricted to intact horses that are three years old (i.e., excluding geldings).
-The six races are:
+All of these races are organized by the Japan Racing Association.
+Each classic is run once each year and is restricted to active racehorses that are three years old excluding geldings.
+Only the first five races are considered as classic whilst Shuka Sho were inaugurated in 1996 to replace the Queen Elizabeth II Cup as the third leg of triple tiara.